Policies and Procedures Governing Canvas

 To cross-list a section, refer to TLP Guide: Cross Listing Canvas Course Sections.

-If a cross-list was made in error, open a ticket with Learning Technologies.
+If a cross-list was made in error, open a ticket with Learning Technology Services.
 Note: de-cross-listing a section after students have already started participating will result in the loss of student data.

 Sandbox Courses